CppMicroServices/CppMicroServices/core/doc/doxygen/examples/MicroServices_Example4.md

-Example 4 - Robust Dictionary Client Module   {#MicroServices_Example4}
+Example 4 - Robust Dictionary Client Bundle   {#MicroServices_Example4}
 ===========================================

-In \ref MicroServices_Example3 "Example 3", we create a simple client module for our dictionary service.
+In \ref MicroServices_Example3 "Example 3", we create a simple client bundle for our dictionary service.
 The problem with that client was that it did not monitor the dynamic availability of the dictionary service, thus an error would occur if the dictionary service disappeared while the client was using it.